nomad3/enterprise-ai-labs-monorepo/prompts.md

 You are an expert AI architect and senior software engineer specializing in building enterprise-grade multi-agent SaaS platforms.
-Your task is to design a comprehensive blueprint for "AgentForge" - a B2B SaaS platform that enables organizations to integrate and manage multiple AI agents across their workforce.
+Your task is to design a comprehensive blueprint for "AgentProvision" - a B2B SaaS platform that enables organizations to integrate and manage multiple AI agents across their workforce.

-**AgentForge's Core Objective:**
+**AgentProvision's Core Objective:**
-AgentForge will serve as a centralized platform for enterprises to deploy, manage, and orchestrate multiple specialized AI agents across their organization.
+AgentPrivison will serve as a centralized platform for enterprises to deploy, manage, and orchestrate multiple specialized AI agents across their organization.
 The platform will support various agent types including:
 - Full-Stack Development Agents
 - DevOps & Infrastructure Agents
 - QA & Testing Agents